-Luhring Augustine is proud to present Little Brother, a solo exhibition of works by Los Angeles-based artist Buck Ellison that will be on view in the gallery’s Chelsea location from March 17 through April 29.
-Following the debut of three photographs from Ellison’s Little Brother series in the 2022 Whitney Biennial, this show marks the first presentation of the project in its entirety.
+Luhring Augustine is proud to present Little Brother, a solo exhibition of works by Los Angeles-based artist Buck Ellison.
+On view in the gallery’s Chelsea location from March 17 through April 29, the exhibition includes photography, film, and a new wallpaper installation.
 The artist will participate in two lectures during the course of the exhibition: the first will be April 25 at Princeton University’s Effron Center for the Study of America in conversation with Dr. Shamus Khan, Willard Thorp Professor of Sociology and American Studies, and the second will be April 27 at New York University’s Institute of Fine Arts.

 Ellison’s practice produces a deep network of inquiry into how whiteness and privilege are sustained and broadcast.
-The six photographs and the film that comprise Little Brother were made between 2017 and 2022; in them, Ellison imagines Erik Prince, founder of the private security ﬁrm Blackwater, as he might have appeared on his Wyoming ranch in 2003, the year the ﬁrm received its ﬁrst U.S. contracts to engage in the wars in Iraq and Afghanistan.
+The six photographs and the film that comprise Little Brother were made between 2017 and 2022; in them, Ellison imagines Erik Prince, founder of the private security firm Blackwater, as he might have appeared on his Wyoming ranch in 2003, the year the firm received its first U.S. contracts to engage in the wars in Iraq and Afghanistan.
 Ellison carefully staged every piece in this project—hiring actors, sourcing props, researching filming locations—and combed through tax filings, transcripts of congressional hearings, military contracting price lists, as well as Prince’s autobiography in order to create this meticulous portrait.
+For the presentation at Luhring Augustine, Ellison also produced the new, hand-silkscreened wallpaper.
+The design is an expansion of his exploration into the world of his subject; inspired by Prince’s often-cited assertion that his plan for Afghanistan was modeled after the British East India Company, the motifs in Ellison’s wallpaper examine that company’s introduction of opium into China in the 1830s.
 A reader published by the artist accompanies Little Brother and will be available for visitors at the gallery; in his text for this book, Ellison notes:

 Erik Prince is often touted in the media as a war criminal, as a political shadow figure, even as a monster, especially following Blackwater’s massacre of seventeen Iraqi civilians in 2007.
 I’m interested in what happens when a viewer is forced to get close to a snake in the grass.
 If the camera allows us to desire, or to be curious, or to feel empathy.